slommi71/icelandic_exercise_generator/README.md

 # Generator - Exercise Excel Sheets

+app to generate excel sheets with exercises to train icelandic vocabulary and grammar.

 Based on a yaml orðabók (vocabulary) in /etc folder this simple app generates an excel file with sheets of words taken from `etc/ordabok.yaml`.

-First columns contains 40 words.
+First columns contains 40 nouns (icelandic: nafnorð).
 The student has to fill following:

 - gender of the word in second column